The Quality Life Jungle of Human Individual Differences

 Is there anything more dangerous to the future of the planet than a predator with a ‘big brain’ that can make harms look like social and moral goods?

-Approximately 300,000 years ago, after millions of years of genetic variation in hominin evolution, a very different predator with a ‘big brain’ appeared–Homo sapiens.241
+Approximately 300,000 years ago, after millions of years of genetic variation in hominin evolution, a very different kind of predator with a ‘big brain’ appeared–Homo sapiens.241

-However, the doorway to well-being reveals an evolutionary path strewn with the potholes of natural selection.
+However, the doorway to well-being reveals an evolutionary path strewn with the potholes of natural selection.174,63,257,299

-Natural selection, in favoring heritable variation in complex human traits, created a paradox of the right and the good resulting in social hierarchy and unrelenting political and socioeconomic conflicts over the distribution of income, wealth, privileges and power due to differences between individuals in their inherited DNA (genetic propensities) and the interplay of these differences with environmental conditions (e.g., social, political, economic, technological, natural and biophysical).325
+Natural selection, in favoring heritable variation in complex psychological traits, created a paradox of the right and the good–what is right or good varies across individuals and groups due to differences between individuals in their inherited DNA (genetic propensities) and the interplay of these differences with environmental conditions (e.g., social, political, economic, technological, natural and biophysical).325

-The interplay generates political and socioeconomic structures thick with social eugenic features and inequalities enforced by harms that function as social and moral goods (justified harms).
+The socio-genetic effects of the interplay create the stratified architecture of social hierarchy, political and economic structures thick with inequalities enforced by system-justified harms–harms that function as social and moral goods.

 A Global Public Good